kiviuk/Namcah/README.md

-# Hacman
+# Namcah

-Hacman is a simple Java http client for the HAC Scripting Console of SAP Commerce.
+Namcah is a simple Java http client for the HAC Scripting Console of SAP Commerce.

-Use Hacman from the command line to send a groovy script file to a remote HAC scripting console and to execute it right there.
+Use Namcah from the command line to send a groovy script file to a remote HAC scripting console and to execute it right there.

 Based on https://hc.apache.org/httpcomponents-client-5.1.x